Guides Lifting Straps Training Equipment

 Grips for weightlifting are suitable for deadlifts, pull-ups, barbell rows, etc. One of the main benefits is that lifting grips help isolate target muscles and concentrate on them instead of thinking about your wrists, forearms, and biceps.
 Athletes find it especially beneficial while pumping their back.
 They also protect against rough bar knurling if you have calluses or torn skin.

 However, hand grips for lifting are not comfortable for all exercises.
 For example, they are rarely used for Olympic movements, snatch or clean pulls.
-If you are into weightlifting, you might not find them sufficient because grips are rather tight and unnatural for such exercises.
+If you are into weightlifting, you might not find them sufficient because they can be not only uncomfortable for such exercises but also can affect lifting technique and security.
+Not without a reason most olympic weightlifters stick to straps.

 What are Lifting Straps?